robwilkerson/explore-htmx-go/README.md

 ## Installation

 1. Clone this repo
-2. Run the install script
+2. Run the install script from the project root

         bash ./install